 Here are some tips for handling complacency in recovery:

 - Watch out for boredom.
 Many intensity addicts (such as sex, porn, and chemsex addicts) find danger in too much free time and boredom.
-When things are going too smoothly, they may feel compelled to shake things up a bit and generate some drama.
+When things are going too smoothly, we may feel compelled to shake things up a bit and generate some drama.
 Triggers and cues for addictive behavior may become more common.

 - Foster a sense of purpose.
 As noted above, once the drama of our addicted lives begins to fade into a more stable and happy life of recovery, complacency can set in.
 But stability also creates tremendous opportunities to deepen our understanding of purpose.
 New ideas or activities may become meaningful, especially as service for others is integrated into our program of recovery.
 Perhaps for the first time in our lives we may feel as if we have found a home.
 Gratitude, purpose, and belonging not only counteract complacency, they help us maintain both our integrity and a rich and rewarding recovery.